-REVIEW OF THE B.S.
-IN BUSINESS INFORMATION SYSTEMS
+REVIEW OF THE INTEGRATED B.S./M.P.A.
+IN ACCOUNTANCY

-Classification of Instruction Programs (CIP) Code: 52.1201 Management Information Systems, General
+Classification of Instruction Programs (CIP) Code: 52.0301A Accounting

-Review Outcome: The Academic Planning Committee, as a result of this review process, finds the B.S. in Business Information Systems program to be in Good Standing.
+Review Outcome: The Academic Planning Committee, as a result of this review process, finds the Integrated B.S./M.P.A. in Accountancy program to be in Good Standing.

 The Academic Planning Committee recognizes that many of the efforts and activities that led to the development of the self-study report were accomplished during the time period coinciding with the COVID-19 pandemic.
 The committee thanks the program for a comprehensive and critical self-study report that included input from multiple stakeholders.
-The curriculum in the B.S. in Business Information Systems is designed to prepare students for business analyst positions by providing strong foundational content in both information technology and the functional areas of business.
+The B.S./M.P.A. is the recommended choice for students entering the Department of Accounting as freshmen who are seeking to sit for the Uniform Certified Public Accountant (CPA) examination following graduation.
+The program incorporates 150 hours of study (Illinois requires at least 150 credit hours for the CPA exam) and integrates undergraduate and graduate courses over the last two years of the program.
+The program requires a second admission and Department review for continuation in the program after the third year.
+At that time students may select one of two sequences: Accountancy and Information Systems or Professional Accountancy.
+Students who do not met the second admission criteria (GMAT, GPA, and specific course requirements) are advised to switch to the B.S. in Accountancy program.
 The curriculum is delivered by faculty members who collaborate to provide foundational courses and specialized courses.

 The committee commends the program faculty for their efforts to support the success of their students.
-We note that the analysis of enrollments during the period of review shows an initial period of program growth followed by a relatively steady period.
-The committee supports faculty efforts to explore further expansion of program enrollment during the next program review cycle by clarifying the way in which program courses are identified and through the use of several unique recruitment strategies identified in the self-study report that the program has begun using (e.g., scholarships, increased communication with community colleges, open houses, Redbird Days, Presidential Scholar luncheons, and admissions ambassadors).
-Although the committee recognizes the efforts to increase the international diversity of students within the program, we encourage the program to continue refining and implementing their plan for student recruitment, including strategies for increasing enrollment by students from gender, racial, and ethnic groups traditionally domestically underrepresented in the program and discipline.
-The committee commends the program for support of many registered student organizations (RSOs) including the newly developed Accounting and Financial Women's Alliance (AFWA).
-We commend the program faculty and students for their community engagement through their participation in internships and community service projects.
-The committee recognizes the faculty efforts that reduced average time-to-degree and support the program's plans to implement a stronger tutoring program.
+We note that the analysis of enrollments during the period of review shows a decreasing trend that mirrors those seen at other institutions within the state and nationally.
+The committee supports faculty efforts to explore further expansion of program enrollment during the next program review cycle through the use of several unique recruitment strategies identified in the self-study report that the program has begun using (e.g., scholarships, increased communication with community colleges, open houses, Redbird Days, Presidential Scholar luncheons, and admissions ambassadors).
+While the committee recognizes the efforts to increase the international diversity of students within the program, we encourage the program to continue refining and implementing their plan for student recruitment, including strategies for increasing enrollment by students from gender, racial, and ethnic groups traditionally underrepresented in the program and discipline.
+The committee commends the emphasis on recruiting through the Illinois State Presidential and University Scholars programs which have resulted in higher percentages of female students enrolled in the program (relative to the B.S. in Accountancy program).
+The committee commends the program for their support of many registered student organizations (RSOs) including the newly developed Accounting and Financial Women's Alliance (AFWA).
+We also commend the efforts to develop improved tutoring. the development of the condensed course designed to help students complete their internships, and the establishment of the jumpstart program designed to better prepare students for the CPA exam.
+The committee congratulates the program on the 76% pass rates by students on the CPA exam which is well above the national average of 55%.
+The committee recognizes the faculty efforts that have reduced average time-to-degree such that while all students complete the program within five years, some students are able to complete the degree within four years (19.4 percent in 2019 and 10.7 percent in 2020).
 We also note that the employment and salary data indicate strong outcomes for program graduates.